-The most that you can contribute to your Health Flexible Spending Account each Plan Year is \$2,700 (but not less than \$100).
 In order to be reimbursed for a health care expense, you must submit to the Administrator an itemized bill from the service provider.
-We will also provide you with a debit or credit card to use to pay for medical expenses, such as co-pays, deductibles, medical equipment and drug costs.
-The Administrator will provide you with further details.
+The Company will also provide you with a debit card to use to pay for qualified Medical Expenses.
+The Administrator will provide you with further details about the debit card.
 Amounts reimbursed from the Plan may not be claimed as a deduction on your personal income tax return.
-Reimbursement from the fund shall be paid at least once a month.
+As required by law, reimbursement from the fund shall be paid at least once a month.
+Expenses under this Plan are treated as being "incurred" when you are provided with the care that gives rise to the expenses, not when you are formally billed or charged, or you pay for the medical care.